 Email campaigns allow you to communicate with your audience on a personal level and work towards an engaged list with subscribers who want to hear from you.
 If you’re looking to build a sustainable online business, you will want to continuously interact with your audience and get in front of them.
 Whenever you want to promote a product, you’re one click away to reach them.

 To learn more about growing your list and tips on how to do email marketing right, click on our ultimate guide to building an email list below.

 We hope that our tips and the interesting insights from our affiliate partners gave you the inspiration and tools to get started with your own affiliate journey.

 If you want to become a MailerLite affiliate yourself, make sure to register for a free account so you can get to know our software.
 Once you’re a MailerLite expert, you can apply for our affiliate program.

 I'm Jessika, Partnership Manager.
-Outside of work, I love climbing rocks and improving my yoga poses—it gets me out of my comfort zone, clears my mind and fuels creativity.
-I'm also on two important missions: To build honest relationships with our amazing partners and to hunt down the world's best burger (send me your tips!).
+I love climbing rocks and improving my yoga poses—it gets me out of my comfort zone, clears my mind and fuels creativity.
+My current two missions are to build honest relationships with our amazing partners, and to hunt down the world's best vegan burger (send me your tips!).